da-x/name-assign.vim/README.md

 ## Short introduction

-This repository provides a Vim plugin to automate replacing expressions with assigned variables in any programming language.
+This repository provides a Vim plugin to automate replacing expressions with assigned variables in multiple programming language.

-An animated gif is worth a 1,000 words:
+An animated Gif is worth a 1,000 words:

 <img src="doc/name-assign.gif">

 ## Description